cms-opendata-analyses/HiggsExample20112012/README.md

 sophisticated background suppression.
-In more recent (not yet public) CMS data sets with higher statistics the signal is observed in an analysis with more than 5 standard deviations in this channel alone [https://inspirehep.net/record/1518828].
+In more recent (not yet public) CMS data sets with higher statistics the signal is observed in an analysis with more than 5 standard deviations in this channel alone in the preliminary result [CMS-PAS-HIG-16-041 https://inspirehep.net/record/1518828](https://inspirehep.net/record/1518828).
 The most recent results on the search and observation of the Higgs boson in this decay mode are available here: http://cms-results.web.cern.ch/cms-results/public-results/publications/HIG/ZZ.html